 Pentecostals against the Sabbatical.

-Evangelical against the White Garments.
+Evangelicals against the White Garments.

-White Garments against the rest.
+The White Garments against the rest.

 I remember, during Search The Scriptures (our version of Sunday School), the youth leader used subtle words to describe the so called ‘unbelievers’.

-They planted the seed of discrimination and segregation in us.
+They planted the seeds of discrimination and segregation in us.
 The same people who preach against racism place boundaries among religious sects.
 They never ceased to remind us that we are a pure breed, custodians of the holy word of God, privileged people called out of the world into the kingdom of his dear son.
 They praised the founder, a man called by God.
 One that maketh no mistake and haveth no flaw.

-We were encouraged to be like him, dress like him (for the males), dress like his wife (for the females).
-And Speeeeeaaaak liiiiiiiiikeeeee hiiiiiiiiiiim.
+We were encouraged to be like him, dress like him (for the males), dress like his wife (for the females), and Speeeeeaaaak liiiiiiiiikeeeee hiiiiiiiiiiim.

-I do not understand why and how every denomination has it’s own doctrines created for the members.
+I do not understand why and how every denomination has its own doctrines created for the members.
 Didn’t Jesus pray that we all be one?